 Generically, this is a complicated system of differential equations.
 However, it admits a straightforward iterative solution in the case of a small magnetic field.
 Up to the linear order in $\bB$, the solution reads

-We stress here that the equations determining $f_1$ and $f_2$ are well-defined in the limit $\tau \to \infty$ and lead to the solutions which are still described by Eq.~\eqref{AppEq:f_isol}, i.e., the limits $\bB \to 0$ and $\tau \to \infty$ commute for these harmonics.
-On the contrary, equation for $\delta f_0$ becomes much more complicated if we set $\tau \to \infty$ from the beginning, and it does not allow for a solution then which is simply an expansion in powers of $\bB$.
+We stress here that the equations determining $f_1$ and $f_2$ are well defined in the limit $\tau \to \infty$ and lead to the solutions which are still described by Eq.~\eqref{AppEq:f_isol}, i.e., the limits $\bB \to 0$ and $\tau \to \infty$ commute for these harmonics.
+On the contrary, the equation for $\delta f_0$ becomes much more complicated if we set $\tau \to \infty$ from the beginning, and it does not allow for a solution then which is simply an expansion in powers of $\bB$.
 This implies that Eq.~\eqref{AppEq:f_isol} is not applicable for $\delta f_0$ in the limit $\tau \to \infty$ any longer, indicating that the most general solution depends sensitively on the parameter $\omega_B \tau$.

 Having solved for the distribution function in the limit $\bB \to 0$ (at fixed finite $\tau$), we plug the solution given by Eq.~\eqref{AppEq:f_isol} into Eq.~\eqref{SMEq:jtotsc} to calculate the nonlinear current.
-Its quadratic part is given by the sum of the dc current $\bj_2^{\text{dc}}$ (photocurrent) and the second harmonic generation current $\bj_2^{2\omega} e^{-2i\omega t} + \text{c.c.}$:
+Its quadratic part is given by the sum of the dc current $\bj_2^{\text{dc}}$ (photocurrent) and the SHG current $\bj_2^{2\omega} e^{-2i\omega t} + \text{c.c.}$: